Get-Tony/Ark/README.md

 ## Warnings

 - **Ark is not officially supported** by [Ansible](https://github.com/ansible/ansible) or [Ansible Runner](https://github.com/ansible/ansible-runner).
+Use at your own risk!
-Use at your own risk.
+- Use at your own risk!
+I am not responsible for any data loss or other issues that may occur.
-- Always back up your AnsibleRunner environments before using Ark.
-- If you encounter any issues, please report them!

 ## Tips and Hints

-- Set up the Ark environment variable `ARK_PROJECTS_DIR` to define the projects directory.
+- Define the Ark environment variable `ARK_PROJECTS_DIR` to define the projects directory.
 - Ark uses an SQLite database by default.
 You can configure the database URL using the `ARK_DB_URL` environment variable.
-- Make sure the Ark projects directory is writable by the user running Ark.

 ## [License](./LICENSE)